 Normally in Unreal Engine, object types that can't overlap are set to 'block' each other.
 Objects that can overlap and need to notify us when they do should be set to 'overlap.'

-For the Root component of our projectile actors, setting the collision to block means the other object will slow the projectile down, and overlap means the same as usual.
+This is not how our projectiles work.
+For the Root component of our projectile actors, setting the collision to block means the other object can be penetrated and will slow the projectile down, and overlap means the same as usual (no slowdown).
 If you need the projectile to never overlap with an object, setting the toughness of its physical material very high will prevent this.